timotejroiko/astrobot-docs/README.md

 * `.about planets` - display a list of common planets

-Or check the list of planets in the [Planets](#planets) section.
+Alternatively you can check the list of planets in the [Planets](#planets) section.

 ### Settings

 This command lets you configure your preferred default settings for all your charts.
-These settings are applied to all charts created using the `.newchart` command, including saved charts unless overriden by chart options or presets.
+These settings are applied to all charts created using the `.newchart` command, including saved charts, unless overriden by chart options or presets.
 Settings are divided into sections for easier management.

 #### Settings Sections

 The following sections are available to display your current settings.
 Each section also displays instructions for how to edit/configure it.

-* `.settings planets` - display your currently enabled planets as well as their aspect points settings
+* `.settings planets` - display your currently enabled planets as well as their aspect points
 * `.settings aspects` - display your currently enabled aspects as well as available aspects to chose from
-* `.settings houses` - display your current preferred house system as well as available house systems to chose from
+* `.settings houses` - display your preferred house system as well as available house systems to chose from
-* `.settings zodiac` - display your current preferred zodiac as well as available zodiacs to chose from
+* `.settings zodiac` - display your preferred zodiac as well as available zodiacs to chose from
 * `.settings themes` - display your current chart theme as well as available themes to chose from
 * `.settings orbs` - display your current orbs set as well as available sets to chose from
 * `.settings dateformat` - display your current preferred date format (DD/MM/YYYY or MM/DD/YYYY)